World Journalism Education Council (WJEC)

 9.2 Any remaining assets after the settlements of the Council’s debts and liabilities shall be distributed to other organizations furthering the objectives of WJEC as determined by the Steering Committee.

-Delegates/Organizations who participated in the meeting, either in person or via Skype:
+Delegates/Organizations who approved the Charter, either in person or via Skype: (Chicago, Illinois, USA, 9 August, 2017)

 |Joe Foote||University of Oklahomafirstname.lastname@example.org|